 Selling your home or investment property doesn’t need to be stressful.
 In fact, real estate sales and property management companies believe that with the right advice and some good planning, you can take control of getting your house ‘sale-ready’.
 You’ll be happy to know that it doesn’t need to cost a fortune or take loads of time to spruce up your home for sale.

-Read our top 22 tips to help you prepare your property for sale.
+Experts tips to help you in preparing your house or property for sale

 It’s only when you move house that you realise how much “stuff” you have.
 The first step in preparing your house for sale should be to go through each room, one at a time, and remove everything you don’t need.
 Not only will this help make your property look neater and the rooms bigger, but it will also make packing easier.
 You may even make some money by listing unwanted items in good condition for sale on your local Facebook or marketplace groups.

 Patch and paint the walls

 It’s amazing how much a paint job can improve the look of your property in the eyes of potential buyers.
 Even property management companies recommend that landlords patch and paint when seeking new tenants.
 Depending on your budget, you should start by marking down which walls have cracks and major scuffs requiring urgent attention and any other walls you think could do with a freshen up.
 Consider painting any feature walls with a more neutral colour.
 Also, consider any windows, doors or parts of the outside of the house that require attention.